simon-nguyen-goldenowl/test-webflow/TOSJP.md

 > **Pace Services** means the services described in the clause below
 > with the heading Pace Services.
 >
-> **Payment Method** means a debit card, credit card or other payment
+> **Payment Method** means debit card, credit card, convenience store
-> method that is maintained in the name of the Customer Member and is
+> (**Konbini**), ATM or other payment method that is maintained in the
-> authorised to use, and that we accept from time to time for the
+> name of the Customer Member and is authorised to use, and that we
-> purposes of Pace Services.
+> accept from time to time for the purposes of Pace Services.
 >
+> **Privacy Policy** means our (a) Basic Policy on Personal Information
+> Protection, (b) Agreement on Handling of Personal Information and (c)
-> **Privacy Policy** means our privacy policy from time to time
+> Joint use of Merchant Member Information, from time to time published
-> published at
+> at
 > [[https://pacenow.co/privacy-policy]{.underline}](https://pacenow.co/privacy-policy).
 >
-> **Prohibited Person** means (a) any designated person or entity under
+> **Prohibited Person** means (a) any designated person or entity or
+> categories of persons or entities identified by the Security Council
-> the United Nations Act (Cap.
-339) and its regulations, (b) any
+> of the United Nations, and U.S. Treasury Department's Office of
+> Foreign Assets Control as individuals or entities to whom sanctions
-> designated person or entity under the Terrorism (Suppression of
+> shall apply, (b) any designated person or entity or categories of
+> persons or entities identified by the Japan authorities as being
+> subject to sanctions, including for reasons relating to terrorist
+> activities, organised crime and money-laundering activities; (c) any
-> Financing) Act (Cap.
-325) (**TSOFA**); (c) any person or entity that
-> we have reasonable grounds to suspect that the assets or funds of that
+> person or entity that we have reasonable grounds to suspect that the
-> person or entity are proceeds of drug dealing or criminal conduct as
+> assets or funds of that person or entity are proceeds of drug dealing,
-> defined in the Corruption, Drug Trafficking and Other Serious Crimes
-> (Confiscation of Benefits) Act (Cap.
-65A) or are property related to
+> corruption, organised crime or other criminal conduct or are property
-> the facilitation or carrying out of any terrorism financing offence as
+> related to the facilitation or carrying out of any terrorism financing
-> defined in the TSOFA; (d) any anonymous or fictitious entities,
+> activities; (d) any anonymous or fictitious entities, confidential
-> confidential numbered accounts, shell banks or shell financial
+> numbered accounts, shell banks or shell financial institutions, bearer
-> institutions, bearer share companies; (e) any person or entity that
+> share companies; (e) any person or entity that for the time being are
-> for the time being are designated under applicable laws, regulations,
+> designated under applicable laws, regulations, notices or guidelines
-> notices or guidelines relating to anti-money laundering or combating
+> relating to anti-money laundering or combating the financing of
-> the financing of terrorism; or (f) any persons or entities affiliated
+> terrorism; or (f) any persons or entities affiliated with or related
-> with or related to Prohibited Persons.
+> to Prohibited Persons.
 >
 > **Prohibited Transactions** means any activities, dealings or
 > transactions from time to time stated in the Schedule.